Oyo revives IPO plans, reveals its revenue and cost drivers in documents submitted to SEBI

 In the addendum, the company revealed its financials for FY20, FY21 and FY22.
 It also revealed financials for the ongoing fiscal year as well.
 Oravel Stays Private Limited, the parent company which owns OYO has three revenue generating streams as part of its business model - hotels, homes, and the listings business.

 Additionally, the company counted the increase in the number of storefronts as one of its key revenue drivers.
 The company attributed its acquisition of European vacation homes and its listings business- for the same.
-While the GBV decreased in FY21 as compared to FY20 due to the COVID-19 pandemic, it increased again in FY22 from FY21 because of recovery in the travel segment.
+While the Gross Booking Value (GBV) decreased in FY21 as compared to FY20 due to the COVID-19 pandemic, it increased again in FY22 from FY21 because of recovery in the travel segment.

 The data also noted that its revenue from contracts with customers declined by 69.9 percent from Rs 131,681.52 million in FY20 to Rs 39,616.49 million in FY21 but increased to Rs 47,813.62 million in FY22.